teetotum/exploration/css_overflow_pseudo_class_proposal.md

 # Proposal for new CSS pseudo class :overflow (-top, -right, -bottom, -left)

-There are valid use-cases for which the UI must react to an occurring oveflow (beyond just showing a scrollbar).
+There are valid use-cases for which the UI must react to an occurring overflow (beyond just showing a scrollbar).
 Currently those cases always require a javascript solution.
 The required code to deal with such use-cases could be simplified if the fact that an overflow occurred was accessible in the CSS.
 A new CSS pseudo class `:overflow-<side>` would satisfy this need.